rawyawmedia/eurorack/firmware/README.md

 * Envelope sizes are changed to something easier to play live with the length knob.
 * Square wave FM offsets are updated to perfect intervals.

 > WARNING: Updating to this firmware from Dizygote.0.0.1.bin will require recalibrating v/oct input.
 Instructions for recalibrating Dizygote can be found in the [Dizygote user manuals](https://github.com/rawyawmedia/eurorack/raw/main/manuals).
+Note that Dizygote.0.0.2-calibrator.bin can be used to calibrate for Dizygote.0.0.2+ firwmares.

 ### [Dizygote.0.0.2.bin](https://github.com/rawyawmedia/eurorack/raw/main/firmware/Dizygote.0.0.2.bin)